Learning DNF through Generalized Fourier Representations: Learning DNF and Decision Trees

+We first show that the KM algorithm can be used directly to learn disjoint DNF under any distribution where the spectral norm of conjunctions is bounded.
 Recall that DNFs are disjunctions of conjunctions and that in disjoint DNF the conjunctions are mutually exclusive.
 Decision trees whose node tests are individual variables are a subset of disjoint DNF, because they can be captured by the set of paths to leaves labeled 1.
-The next lemma shows that, when a bound $L_1(d)$ exists, disjoint DNF satisfies the conditions of Lemma~\ref{lm:sparse-approx-via-L1}.